amitofsk/dandy/docs/Dandy.md

 ### 10.3 Microcontrollers, motors, and asyncio

-In this example, we send signals from the computer to the microcontroller, and this signal controls the speed of the motor.
+In this example, we send a signal from the computer to the microcontroller, and this signal controls the speed of the motor.

-We run into an issue we had in section 7.3.
-We want the microcontroller to simultaneously run two tasks.
-The first task is to communicate with the computer, and the second task is to control the motor.
-In section 7.3, we ran into this problem on the computer.
+We run into an issue we also encountered in Section 7.3.
+We want the microcontroller to simultaneously do two things.
+First, we want it to communicate with the computer, and second we want it to control the motor.

+In Section 7.3, we ran into this problem on the computer.
 Here we're running in to this problem on the microcontroller.
-In section 7.3, we solved this problem using asyncio.
-The MicroPython, CircuitPython, and Arduino also have asyncio instructions, so we'll use the same technique here.
+In Section 7.3, we solved this problem using asyncIO.
+The MicroPython, CircuitPython, and Arduino also have asyncIO instructions, so we'll use the same technique here.

-Microcontrollers don't have an operating system with a scheduler, and most microcontrollers only have one processor.
+The microcontrollers we're using don't have an operating system with a scheduler, and most microcontrollers only have one processor.
 For these reasons, we can't run multiple threads or multiple processes.
-The asyncIO functionality, however, allow us to run tasks in a way that seems simultaneous.
+The asyncIO functionality, however, allow us to run multiple tasks in a way that seems simultaneous.

-[This site](https://www.digikey.com/en/maker/projects/getting-started-with-asyncio-in-micropython-raspberry-pi-pico/110b4243a2f544b6af60411a85f0437c) contains a nice example of using asyncIO in MicroPython, and it was used as an example.
+[This site](https://www.digikey.com/en/maker/projects/getting-started-with-asyncio-in-micropython-raspberry-pi-pico/110b4243a2f544b6af60411a85f0437c) contains a nice example of using asyncIO in MicroPython, and it was used as a reference.

 Here is a [site with a tutorial](https://learn.adafruit.com/cooperative-multitasking-in-circuitpython-with-asyncio/overview) on CircuitPython and asyncIO, and it was used as a reference too.
-Refs for CircuitPython and Arduino...
+Refs for Arduino...

 More details about the structure of this example ...